Upload new images. The image library for this site will open in a new window.

 A program for Master Trainers was established in 2010, to provide advanced students with the opportunity to serve as teaching assistants and further their education with the goal of assuming increasing amounts of the teaching responsibilities.
 One of these master trainers was awarded a Leon Levy Visiting Fellowship to study at New York University's Art Conservation Program in 2012.

-The University of Delaware served as the lead partner through 2015 using funds from a variety of sources (US Embassy, Baghdad, Bureau of Educational and Cultural Affairs of US Department of State, Andrew W. Mellon Foundation, the Getty Institute, and the Kurdistan Regional Government) to continue the project.
+The University of Delaware served as the lead partner through 2015 using funds from a variety of sources (US Embassy, Baghdad, Bureau of Educational and Cultural Affairs of US Department of State, the Mellon Foundation, the Getty Institute, and the Kurdistan Regional Government) to continue the project.
 Jessica S. Johnson served as Academic Director, working with the current IICAH Director Dr. Abdullah Korsheed, the Board and the Advisory Council in implementing and developing collaborations for training, outreach, and education in support of the Institute mission.

 2014 brought many changes to the IICAH.
 In January, Brian Lione was named Executive Director, to better support the administrative needs of the IICAH in addition to academic programming.
 ISIS continued to move through the country, and the IICAH and others anxiously tracked their progress.
 In August 2014, IICAH was forced to evacuate students and staff and temporarily close as ISIS threatened Erbil.